jemgallego/scouting/dev/README.md

 PENDING
 --
++ double check Scouting output
-+ Move Preferences to Interviews
++ Add Save function to Tracker?
 + Show only potential for FGI, FGJ, etc..
 + The Green Room Rule for workouts.
 Players will skip certain workouts based on position
 + Attach Tracker to Big Board.